InquisitorJax/Xamarin-Cosmos-DB/README.md

 ### Known Issues
 - pointing to local CosmosDB Emulator: calls hang in what seems like a deadlock https://github.com/InquisitorJax/Xamarin-Cosmos-DB/issues/1
 - When adding "AllowBulkExecution" = true, CosmosDB returns 403 Forbidden response on any calls.
+- UWP fetch records throws internal 500 error when there are no records for a type

 ### Switching Environments